 Filters and Filtering - what are filters and how do they work

-What is a Filter, how does it work,what do the functions do and how to use it.
+What is a Filter, how does it work, what are its functions and how to use it.

 Normally I would jump into an equalisation tutorial as filters are used in equalisers and the terminology is shared between the two which can, on occasion, complicate things when trying to deal with analogue filters which is what I am going to concentrate on in this tutorial.